 Preface.
-I’ve been working on a post about the latest IEA 2018 World Energy Outlook report, but the excerpts from the cleantechnica article below states most clearly why there is likely to be a supply crunch as soon as the early 2020s and the investment implications.
+Excerpts from the cleantechnica article below make it clear why there is likely to be a supply crunch as soon as the early 2020s, and the investment implications.

 Although many hope that oil companies will drill for oil when prices go up and close the supply gap looming within the next few years, very little oil has been found to drill for for several years now.

 The European IEA 2018 report also says that shale oil will not rescue us, and is likely to peak in the mid-2020s.
 Yikes!
 U.S. fracking accounted for 98% of the increase in world-wide oil in 2018 (Rapier 2019).

 The U.S. EIA is grossly overestimating how much shale oil & gas can be produced.
 “It is worth reiterating that after an initial burst of production, shale wells decline rapidly, often 75 to 90 percent within just a few years.
 Growing output requires constant drilling.
 Also, the quality of shale reserves vary widely, with the “sweet spots” typically comprising only 20 percent or less of an overall shale play, J. David Hughes writes in the Post Carbon Institute report.
 (Cunningham 2019).

 And if fracking doesn’t peak geologically, then it may well financially crash, since the industry is spending more money on drilling than what it sells shale gas for (Silverstein 2019).